What is EHR?

 Lastly, EHR systems mean that patients don’t have to fill out the same forms for every doctor’s visit.
 This software is not only convenient for providers, but it is also handy for busy patients.
 Providers can also access necessary information remotely for more consistent care.

-Syntrix Consulting Group reports data and provides business analytics for healthcare organizations.
+Syntrix Consulting Group reports data and provides business data analytics for healthcare organizations.
 Our solutions help providers improve patient care and operations management.
 We create:

 - Data extracts

 You can use this information to improve your business and practice.
 We can work with your EHR system to make your data talk to you.
-Contact us today for reliable reporting solutions or to manage your business intelligence projects.
+Contact us today for reliable reporting solutions or to manage your healthcare business intelligence projects.